WhiteNoise/AIMyAPI/README.md

 APIs should be kept simple and understandable.
 If you have a complicated API you may want to write a simpler facade for it.

+### Limitations

+The sandbox implementation supports basic types and the built in objects Promise and Date.
+It doesn't currently support Map, Set, Regex, etc. So you cannot return those types from your API functions.

 ## API Reference for AIMyAPI